 Therefore if, for any legal purpose, it is necessary to ascertain whether a measurement of a physical quantity from metering installations types 1 to 5 has been made or is being made in terms of Australian legal units of measurement, the integrity of that measurement shall be ascertained by reference to appropriate standards of measurement.
-Similarly, any measurement of a physical quantity that is used to enable the derivation of processed or substituted data from a metering installation type 6 that has been made or is being made in terms of Australian legal units of measurement, the integrity of that measurement shall be ascertained by reference to appropriate standards of processed or substituted data from a metering installation type 6 that has been made or is being made in terms of Australian legal units of measurement, the integrity of that measurement shall be ascertained by reference to an appropriate standard of measurement.
+Similarly, any measurement of a physical quantity that is used to enable the derivation of processed or substituted data from a metering installation type 6 that has been made or is being made in terms of Australian legal units of measurement, the integrity of that measurement shall be ascertained by reference to appropriate standards or is being made in terms of Australian legal units of measurement, the integrity of that measurement shall be ascertained by reference to an appropriate standard of measurement.
 These measurements include the following:

-- Section 3(1) of the Act provides a definition for utility meter.
-This term is used to describe a measuring instrument that is either a gas meter, an electricity meter or a water meter; - Section 20(1)(f) provides for the regulations to specify exemptions for classes of gas, electricity and water meters from the operation of Part IV of the Act; - Part IV of the Act in relation to utility meters was given Royal Assent in April 1999;
+Section 3(1) of the Act provides a definition for utility meter.
+This term is used to describe a measuring instrument that is either a gas meter, an electricity meter or a water meter .

-- Regulation 5.6 in the National Trade Measurement Regulations 2009 exempts certain classes of electricity meters from section 4A of the Act (the exemption was previously located in the National Measurement Regulations); and - Part IV of the Act contains requirements on the use of measuring instruments for trade (principally pattern approval and verification).
+- Section 20(1)(f) provides for the regulations to specify exemptions for classes of gas, electricity and water meters from the operation of Part IV of the Act- - Part IV of the Act in relation to utility meters was given Royal Assent in April 1999;- - Regulation 5.6 in the National Trade Measurement Regulations 2009 exempts certain classes of electricity meters from Part-IV section 4A of the Act- (tThe exemption was previously located in the National Measurement Regulations); and - Part IV of the Act contains requirements on the use of measuring instruments for trade (principally pattern approval and verification).